brefphp/bref/README.md

 And open [http://localhost:8000](http://localhost:8000/).

 Remember that you can also keep the `simpleHandler` so that your lambda handles both HTTP requests and direct invocations.

+### Why is there a `/dev` prefix in the URLs on AWS Lambda

+See [this StackOverflow question](https://stackoverflow.com/questions/46857335/how-to-remove-stage-from-urls-for-aws-lambda-functions-serverless-framework) for a more detailed answer.
+The short version is AWS requires a prefix containing the stage name (dev/prod).

+If you use a custom domain for your application this prefix will disappear.
+If you don't, you need to write routes with this prefix in your framework.

 ## CLI applications